 Electronic visit verification rulemaking: The Health Care Authority has issued a CR-101 rulemaking to describe system requirements for electronic visit verification (EVV) for home health care services.
 EVV elements are federally required per Section 12006(a) of the 21st Century Cures Act.
 WSHA will continue to closely monitor this rulemaking and participate in the stakeholder process.
 (Zosia Stanley, Caitlin Safford)

-State-funded guardianship, conservatorship and alternative arrangements assistance program: The Department of Social and Health Services has issued a CR-101 rulemaking to amend chapter 388-106 WAC for the implementation of a state-funded guardianship, conservatorship and alternative arrangements program.
+State-funded guardianship, conservatorship and alternative arrangements assistance program: The Department of Social and Health Services has issued a final CR-103 rulemaking to amend chapter 388-106 WAC for the implementation of a state-funded guardianship, conservatorship and alternative arrangements program.
 This rulemaking will put forth requirements for the program including eligibility criteria and an application process for clients or potential clients of the department.
-WSHA will continue to monitor this rulemaking process.
 (Zosia Stanley).

 Semi-Annual Rulemaking Agendas– Several state agencies relevant to hospitals issued their semi-annual rulemaking agendas.
 The agendas show what rules are currently in progress and what rules are forthcoming this year.
 Click the agency below to view its’ agenda: